-Join Tim Grey for an in-depth discussion in this video The importance of calibration, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video The importance of calibration, part of Photoshop: Mastering Color Correction (2012).

 Color can be critically important to a photographic image and it should go …without saying, then, that accurate color is critical when you're working on …improving the color in your photos.
 In other words, as you apply an …adjustment, attempting to get more accurate color, you want to be sure …you're using an accurate representation of the photo, so that your adjustments …are based on accurate information.
 In the context of working on your …computer's display, what that means is that, it's very important that you …calibrate and profile your monitor.
 And in particular, that you calibrate the …display utilizing the package that includes a sensor.…

 It's called a Colorimeter and it's a device that attaches directly to the …front of your display and then reads a variety of color values presented by …speacial software.
 That process will result in an ICC …profile for your display and that profile will be used to compensate for the …behavior of the display to make sure that the colors presented are accurate. …